creditkarma/thrift-server/packages/dynamic-config/README.md

 #### Default Configuration

 The default config for your app is loaded from the `config/default.json` file.
+The default configuration is required.
+The default configuration is the contract between you and your application.
+You can only use keys that you define in your default config.
+You can override these values in a variety of ways, but they must follow the schema set by your default configuration file.

 Overwriting the default values is done by adding additional files corresponding to the value of `NODE_ENV`.
 For example if `NODE_ENV = 'development'` then the default configuration will be merged with a file named `config/development.json`.
 Using this you could have different configuration files for `NODE_ENV = 'test'` or `NODE_ENV = 'production'`.